nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Street Address\{#generate-street-address}

-The generate street address transformer generates a randomly selects a real street address that exists in the United States.
-You can see the complete list of street addresses that are available to be randomly selected [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/addresses.json).
+Generates a randomly selects a real street address that exists in the United States.

-The street address transformer returns a valid United States address.
-For example:
-`123 Main Street Boston`

 **Configurations**

-There are no configurations for the street address transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output street address value may look like.

 | Example Output                |
 | ----------------------------- |